hzhucn/OpenPoseUnityDemo/README.md

 And follow the steps:
 1. Clone or download the project into your local machine.
-2. Put the unzipped “models” folder, from the link above, into “OpenPosePlugin” root folder.
+2. Put the unzipped “models” folder, from the link above, into “OpenPosePlugin/Assets/StreamingAssets” root folder.
 3. Put the unzipped “Plugins” folder into “OpenPosePlugin/Assets/OpenPose” folder.
 4. Try to run the Output2D scene in Unity editor.

 NOTICE:

-1. If you are trying to run the built project, you may also need to copy the models folder to the build root folder to run it.
-2. This is only a beta version so far, everything is subject to change in later versions.
+This is only a beta version so far, everything is subject to change in later versions.
 The plugin will finally be available on Unity Assets store after release.